Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 We highly recommend ProsperOps as a solution.

-Using automatic, intelligent optimization algorithms — sometimes called Optimization 2.0, to distinguish from the old days of manual optimization — ProsperOps will get the best results possible for your situation.
+Using automatic, intelligent optimization algorithms — sometimes called Optimization 2.0 to distinguish them from the old days of manual optimization — ProsperOps will get the best results possible for your situation.

 Truthfully, not every business can harness the benefits of spot without making too steep a trade-off.
 Rather than purchasing a stable amount or duration of server space, you can bid for open “spots” of unused resources.